affinda/affinda-python/docs/models.md

 Meta.

-Variables are only populated by the server, and will be ignored when sending a request.

-All required parameters must be populated in order to send to Azure.

-:ivar additional_properties: Unmatched properties from the message are deserialized to this collection.
-:vartype additional_properties: dict[str, any]
-:ivar identifier: Required.
-Unique identifier for the document.
-If creating a document and left blank, one will be automatically generated.
+:ivar identifier: Uniquely identify a document.
 :vartype identifier: str
 :ivar file_name: Optional filename of the file.
 :vartype file_name: str
-:ivar ready: Required.
-If true, the document has finished processing.
+:ivar ready: If true, the document has finished processing.
 Particularly useful if an endpoint request specified wait=False, when polling use this variable to determine when to stop polling.
 :vartype ready: bool
 :ivar ready_dt: The datetime when the document was ready.
 :vartype ready_dt: ~datetime.datetime
-:ivar failed: Required.
-If true, some exception was raised during processing.
+:ivar failed: If true, some exception was raised during processing.
 Check the 'error' field of the main return object.
 :vartype failed: bool
 :ivar expiry_time: The date/time in ISO-8601 format when the document will be automatically deleted.
 Defaults to no expiry.